mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 title: Usage of Foreign Key Constraints
 description:
 published: true
-date: 2021-11-09T10:12:19.832Z
+date: 2021-11-09T10:16:59.337Z
 tags:
 editor: markdown
 dateCreated: 2021-10-19T09:20:55.088Z
 ---

-> This spec is work in progress and shouldn't be used for implementation.
+> This spec is a work in progress and shouldn't be used for implementation.
 {.is-warning}